Quick Answer

 - Do not spend more than 45 seconds on any single item Build a Sentence is worth less per item than the Email and Discussion tasks.
 If you are stuck, make your best attempt and move on.
 Losing 30 seconds on a difficult item has an outsized impact on your time for the higher-value tasks that follow.

-Preparation approach: practice 10 Build a Sentence items daily.
+Preparation approach: practice 10 Build a Sentence items daily using a dedicated TOEFL practice platform.
 The goal is to make correct English word order automatic, not deliberate.
 Reading widely in academic English and practicing sentence combining exercises are the most efficient background preparation for this task type.

 Task 2: Write an Email